-+ FillOrder 2: least significant bit first ImageWidth 1728 ImageLength n: total number of scanlines in image NewSubFileType 2: Bit 1 identifies single page of a multi-page document PageNumber n,m: page number n followed by total page count m PhotometricInterpretation 0: pixel value 1 means black ResolutionUnit 2: inch RowsPerStrip number of scanlines per strip = ImageLength, with one strip SamplesPerPixel 1 StripByteCounts number of bytes in TIFF strip StripOffsets offset from beginning of file to single TIFF strip / XResolution 204, 200 (pixels/inch) YResolution 98, 196, 100, 200 (pixels/inch) Extension Fields 0: MH coding, EOLs not byte aligned 4: MH coding, EOLs byte aligned
+4 FillOrder 2: least significant bit first ImageWidth 1728 ImageLength n: total number of scanlines in image NewSubFileType 2: Bit 1 identifies single page of a multi-page document PageNumber n,m: page number n followed by total page count m PhotometricInterpretation 0: pixel value 1 means black ResolutionUnit 2: inch RowsPerStrip number of scanlines per strip = ImageLength, with one strip SamplesPerPixel 1 StripByteCounts number of bytes in TIFF strip StripOffsets offset from beginning of file to single TIFF strip XResolution 204, 200 (pixels/inch) YResolution 98, 196, 100, 200 (pixels/inch) Extension Fields , , T40ptions 0: MH coding, EOLs not byte aligned 4: MH coding, EOLs byte aligned

-4. Extended Black-and-White fax mode
+4. Profile F: Extended Black-and-White fax profile

-This section defines the extended black-and-white mode or Profile Fof TIFF for facsimile.
-It provides a standard definition of what has historically been known as TIFF Class ${\tt F}$ and now TIFF-F. In doing so, it aligns this mode with current ITU-T Recommendations for blackand-white fax and with existing industry practice.
-Implementations of this profile include implementations of Profile S.

-This section describes extensions to the minimal interchange set of fields (Profile S) that provide a richer set of black-and-white capabilities.
+This section defines the extended black-and-white profile or Profile F of TIFF for facsimile.
+It provides a standard definition of what has historically been known as TIFF Class F and now as TIFF-F. In doing so, it aligns this profile with current ITU-T Recommendations for black-and-white fax and with existing industry practice.
+Implementations of this profile include implementations of Profile S. This section describes extensions to the minimal interchange set of fields (Profile S) that provide a richer set of black-and-white capabilities.
 The fields and values described in this section are a superset of the fields and values defined for the minimal interchange set in Section 3.
-In addition to the MH encoding, Modified READ (MR) and Modified Modified READ (MMR) encoding as described in [T.4] and [T.6] are supported.
+In addition to the MH compression, Modified READ (MR) and Modified Modified READ (MMR) compression, as described in [T.4] and [T.6] are supported.

-Section 4.1 gives an overview of TIFF-F. Section 4.2 describes the TIFF fields that SHALL be used in this mode.
-Section 4.3 describes the fields that MAY be used in this mode.
+Section 4.1 gives an overview of TIFF-F. Section 4.2 describes the TIFF fields that SHALL be used in this profile.
+Section 4.3 describes the fields that MAY be used in this profile.
 In the spirit of the original TIFF-F specification, Sections 4.4 and 4.5 discuss technical implementation issues and warnings.
-Section 4.6 gives an example use of TIFF-F. Section 4.7 gives a summary of the required and recommended fields and their values.
+Section 4.6 gives an example of TIFF-F use.
+Section 4.7 gives a summary of the required and recommended fields and their values.

-4.1 TIFF-F Overview
+4.1.
+TIFF-F Overview

-Though it has been in common usage for many years, TIFF-F has previously never been documented in the form of a standard.
+Though it has been in common use for many years, TIFF-F has previously never been documented in the form of a standard.
 An informal TIFF-F document was originally created by a small group of fax experts led by Joe Campbell.
-The existence of TIFF-F is noted in [TIFF] but it is not defined.
+The existence of TIFF-F is noted in [TIFF], but it is not defined.
 This document serves as the formal definition of the F application of [TIFF] for Internet applications.
-For ease of reference, the term TIFF-F will be used throughout this document as a shorthand for the extended black-and-white mode or profile of TIFF for facsimile.
+For ease of reference, the term TIFF-F will be used throughout this document as a shorthand for the extended black-and-white profile of TIFF for facsimile.